prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware.md

 Fungibility is an idea in which any token on the network is interchangable with any other token on the network.

-Dash incorporates this idea, as each coin is worth the same and is interchangable with others.
+Dash incorporates this idea, as each coin is worth the same as any other coin on the network.
+Moreover, the coins are interchangable.

 Other types of coins like Bitcoin that are on a public ledger can be more easily traced.